Global-Chem/global-chem/paper.md

 # Statement of Purpose

 Chemical lists are private information that is buried within corporations protected under intellectual property/non-disclosure agreements or academic papers imprisoned by the paywall publication system of their own making.
-Neither academia nor industry is allowing real sciencee to develop.
+Neither academia nor industry is allowing real science to develop.
 Instead of sharing information we rely on complicated hard-coded algorithms making arbitrary decisions without actual scientific backing.
 `Global-Chem` has a lot potential purposes (teaching, inferences, cheminformatics) but our main perogative is to create a free record collection.
 If we plant the seed now then, hopefully, our tree will grow.
 As it grows, the answers we seek will become more clear and